-(1) For risk to a person from coal mining operations to be at an acceptable level, the operations must be carried out so that the level of risk from the operations is-
+- (1) For risk to a person from coal mining operations to be at an acceptable level, the operations must be carried out so that the level of risk from the operations is-

-(a) within acceptable limits; and
+- (a) within acceptable limits; and

-(b) as low as reasonably achievable.
+- (b) as low as reasonably achievable.

-(2) To decide whether risk is within acceptable limits and as low as reasonably achievable regard must be had toof the risk; and
+- (2) To decide whether risk is within acceptable limits and as low as reasonably achievable regard must be had to-

-(a) the likelihood of injury or illness to a person arising out
+- (a) the likelihood of injury or illness to a person arising out

+- of the risk; and

-(b) the severity of the injury or illness.
+- (b) the severity of the injury or illness.